mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 * `id` [**string**] (_indexed_) - The target record identifier; this is equal to the affected `id` of the record in `items` or `keystores`.
 * `action` [**string**] - The type of change made; can be one of "add" , "update", or "delete".
 * `record` [**JSON**] - The complete record of the change; for a removed item, the only properties expected are:

     - `last_modified` (set to the relevant server timestamp, or `0` if not known)
     - `deleted` (set to `true`)

 ## Staging and Tracking Changes

-When an item or keystore is changed locally, a record is inserted/updated in the `pending` collection rather than directly impacting the `items` or `keystores` directly.
-When remote changes are fetched, a record for each is inserted/updated in the `pending` collection.
+When an item or keystore is changed locally, a record is inserted/updated into the `pending` collection rather than directly applying to the `items` or `keystores`.
+When remote changes are fetched, a record for each is inserted/updated into the `pending` collection.

-In both scenarios, the `pending` collection is first queried for an existing record (by source, collection, and id).
+In both scenarios, the `pending` collection is queried for an existing record (by source, collection, and id) before a record is inserted.
 If there is an existing record, it is updated with the latest; otherwise a new record is inserted.

+When listing or retrieving items, the `pending` collection (for source "local") is queried first, then the stable `items` collection is queried.

 # Remote Storage

-The remote storage is manaaged via a [Kinto](https://kinto.readthedocs.io/) server instance.
+The remote storage is managed via a [Kinto](https://kinto.readthedocs.io/) server instance.
 Authentication and authorization to this remote storage service is performed using [Firefox Accounts](./fxa.md) and [OAUTH](https://oauth.net/) bearer tokens, with at least the following scopes:

 * `profile` - Access to the user's identifier (uid).
 * `https://identity.firefox.com/apps/lockbox` - The Lockbox application feature.